Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

 The skateboarders called "The Ramp Locals" use their skateboards against the punk rockers.
 Corey Webster, played by a young Josh Brolin, leads the group, while the street punks follow Tommy Hook, played by Robert Rusler.

 The difficulty begins when Corey falls in love with Tommy's little sister, played by Pamela Gidley, who is visiting from Indiana.
-Like all gang conflicts, it builds during the severe "LA Massacre," which is a 20-mile downhill skateboarding race.
+Like all gang conflicts, it builds during the severe "LA Massacre," a 20-mile downhill skateboarding race.
 The prize is a corporate sponsor.

 © 2012 Kenna McHugh